niek95/Data_project/PROGRESS.md

 improvements.
 Also discussed with another student on how to transition visualizations.
 Was able to remove get_min_max function by modifying the data retriever.
 Finished legend for datamap and added dynamic title based on data shown.
 TA suggested using a drag slider in d3 instead of a html range input.
+Will also try to use an update function when calendar or line graph are changing.

+### Day 17
+questions: Is it better to get scripts from cdn or local?
+How to divide containers over page?
+How to transition datamap.